Information for Parents and Carers

 Seaton Sluice aims to achieve better than 96% attendance each year.
 From September 2015, if a pupil's attendance falls below 90% then a discussion with the Education Welfare Officer (EWO) will take place.
 Authorised absence from school will only be given for exceptional circumstances and is the decision of the Headteacher.
 Parents are requested to plan family holidays during school holiday times wherever possible.
 A child who takes 2 weeks (10 days) holiday in term time will have less than 95% attendance for that year before taking into account any further days lost due to illness.

 Where a child’s level or pattern of absences becomes a concern we will discuss this with the parent or carer and may involve the services of the EWO to help improve the situation.

 If you do want to request holiday absence you will need to complete a holiday form giving a minimum of two weeks notice.

-Certificates for punctuality and attendance are awarded to children at the end of each term.
+Certificates for attendance are awarded to children at the end of each term.